Frequently Asked Questions¶

 - Pentarch: Focused reversal detector with 5 distinct event types (TD, IGN, WRN, CAP, BDN).
 Best for catching turning points.

-- Omnideck: All-in-one dashboard combining multiple indicators.
+- OmniDeck: All-in-one dashboard combining multiple indicators.
 Shows Pentarch signals PLUS levels, momentum, volume, and biasβeverything on one chart.

-Pentarch is commonly used when: Clean, focused reversal signals are desired Omnideck is commonly used when: All analysis tools in one place are preferred
+Pentarch is commonly used when: Clean, focused reversal signals are desired OmniDeck is commonly used when: All analysis tools in one place are preferred

 The Indicator Comparison Guide provides detailed differences.